vuongducphuong/documentation/content/applications/general/users/portal.rst

          sending a portal invitation.

-An email will be sent to the specified email address, indicating that the contact is now a portal user for that Odoo database.
+An email will be sent to the specified email address, indicating that the contact is now a portal user for that Leansoft database.

 .. tip::
    To grant portal access to multiple users at once, navigate to a company contact, then click